 We create new devices and experiences,

-using low power sensors, computers, and networking.
+employing low power sensors, computers, networking, software, and interaction design.

 is a holistic, visual, and semantic medium for curation of digital objects, supporting information-based ideation.